transloadit/uppy/.github/CONTRIBUTING.md

 corepack yarn npm publish --access public --tag=none
 ```

-Now we can push our branch and tags
+Now we can push our branch and tags.

 ```bash
 git push && git push --tags
 ```

+#### Hotfix other packages

+For other Uppy packages, the process should be similar to Companion,
+but hasn't been documented yet.
+Make sure to remember to run `yarn` as well as building the package first, then you can release it.
+If you do release any other packages, please update this doc.

 ## CSS guidelines